 General Plan Maps

 A Specific Plan is a comprehensive planning document that guides the development of a defined geographic area in a mix of uses including residential, commercial, industrial, schools, parks and open space.
 Specific Plans typically include more detailed information than the General Plan about land use, traffic circulation, affordable housing programs, resource management strategies, development standards and a comprehensive infrastructure plan.
 Roseville has thirteen Specific Plan areas including Del Webb, North, Highland Reserve North, North Central, Northeast, Northwest, Southeast, Stoneridge, West, Riverside Gateway, Downtown, Sierra Vista and Creekview.
 All of these Specific Plans have been adopted by the City Council after extensive review by city staff, commissions and the public.
 Specific Plans contain detailed regulations, conditions, programs and design criteria unique to that area and serve to implement the General Plan.

 The Zoning Ordinance is adopted as Title 19 of the Roseville Municipal Code.
 The Zoning Ordinance implements the City's General Plan and Specific Plans, and establishes regulations governing the use, placement, spacing and size of land and buildings.
-The Zoning Ordinance also describes various permits available through the Planning Department, when they are needed, and the process for obtaining permits.
+The Zoning Ordinance also describes various permits available through the Planning Division, when they are needed, and the process for obtaining permits.

 California planning law authorizes cities and developers to enter into a contract to lock in regulations and policies governing the property.
 Development agreements benefit the city and its residents by detailing the developer's responsibilities for public improvements and infrastructure such as street lights and roads.
 Since specific plans may be amended or repealed at the City's discretion, development agreements also give developers the certainty they need to develop their property.
 With the obligations of both the City and the developer detailed and in writing, the project is able to move ahead smoothly with few obstacles.